uber-go/fx/config/README.md

 ```

 After static providers are loaded, they are used to create dynamic providers.
-You can add new ones in the loader with `RegusterDynamicProviders()` call as well.
+You can add new ones in the loader with `RegisterDynamicProviders()` call as well.

 In the end all providers are grouped together using
-`NewProviderGroup("globa", staticProviders, dynamicProviders)` and returned to service.
+`NewProviderGroup("global", staticProviders, dynamicProviders)` and returned to service.

 If all you want is just a config, there is no need to build a service, you can use
 `config.DefaultLoader.Load()` and get exactly the same config.